 Interesting Aspects for a Traveler

-Throughout the southwest of the province are scattered over 3,000 often extremely large, circular, tall, multi-story buildings made to protect from bandits the Hakka – people who migrated to Fujian from the north during the Jin Dynasty during the 4th century and the Minnan – native Fujianese people.
-Called, Tulou, these earthen towers were the olden day equivalent of apartment living.
+Throughout the southwest of the province are scattered over 3,000 often extremely large, circular, tall, multi-story buildings.
+The architecture was designed to protect the Hakka residents – native Fujianese people who migrated to Fujian from the north during the 4th century – from bandits.
+Called Tulou, these earthen towers were the olden day equivalent of apartment living.
 The larger Tulou could fit whole clans.
 46 of the best preserved of these Tulou have now been made a UNESCO world heritage site and are Fujian’s premier tourist attraction.